 "I should keep you up all night doing chores and cleaning caldrons," Snape growled as he yanked back the quilt.
 "But I can torture you just as effectively in the morning.
 Get in bed."

-Harry crawled in and laid on his side, shuddering as he tried to gulp down deep breathes.
+Harry crawled in and lay on his side, shuddering as he tried to gulp down deep breaths.